pingcap/talent-plan/rust/projects/file-io/project.md

 ## Project setup

-Create a new cargo project and copy `tests/tests.rs` into it.
+Create a new cargo project and copy the `tests` directory into it.
 Like project 1, this project should contain a library and an executable, both named `kvs`.

 As with the previous project, use `clap` or `structopt` to handle the command